speechbrain/benchmarks/benchmarks/MOABB/README.md

 ## Training Strategies
-EEG recordings involve recording brain activity from a subject using multiple EEG sensors placed on their head, resulting in a multi-channel signal (one for each sensor).
+EEG recordings involve recording the brain activity from a subject using multiple EEG sensors placed on their head, resulting in a multi-channel signal (one for each sensor).

 These recordings can be performed while the subject is engaged in specific tasks, such as *motor imagery*, where they are asked to think about a particular movement.